egovernments/municipal-services/bpa-services/README.md

 - egov-user-event ( What’s New and Events )

-- egov-filestore ( To store the documents uploaded by the user )
+- filestore ( To store the documents uploaded by the user )

 - egov-idgen ( To generate the application No, Permit No )